JCorcelli/Chaos-Contract-2019/README.md

 this is a multi-user ready environment

-notes describing the process of creating the calculator are strewn about in this repository and GameDesign documents

 The calculator is the main loop
 * For everyday writing, a custom markup language allows for code to execute from scripted dialogue like an event system (it does not interfere, and on debug programmers are notified to implement the missing methods)
 * For everyday modding, there's a front-end layer that allows new calculator functions to be modded (this has not been tested)